 Almost all people most likely clench or grind their teeth from time to time.
 Occasional grinding of teeth, which is called bruxism, does not cause any harm; however, when the clenching of teeth happens constantly, it can greatly damage the teeth and may lead to other medical complications as well.

 Why Do People Clench Their Teeth?

 So why do I clench my teeth especially at night?
 Though clenching of teeth may be caused by anxiety and stress, it usually happens when a person is asleep.
 The clenching of teeth is more likely to cause the missing or crooked teeth and an abnormal bite.
-It may also be due by a sleep disorder called sleep apnea.
+It may also be due by a sleep disorder called sleep.

 How Do I Know If I Clench My Teeth?

 Since clenching of teeth usually happens during sleep, almost all people are not aware that they clench their teeth while sleeping.
 However, a constant and dull headache or inflamed jaw every time you wake up is a sure sign of bruxism.
 Most of the times, people will know that they clench their teeth when their partner inform them that they do clench their teeth while sleeping.